 You’re more likely to have to deal with patching and repairs at some point with an inflatable, and it often won’t do as well in windy conditions.
 It might still be the right option for you, but you should definitely consider all these factors before deciding.
 A cheap way to find out if its for you, is to always rent some first and give it a try before purchasing.

 By far, the most popular type of the bunch.
 As the name suggests, a recreational kayak is designed for people who want to casually paddle out on the lake or stream.
-You can read specifics on the best recreational kayak reviews here.
+You can read specifics on the best recreational kayak reviews throughout our site.
 But in general they typically have a larger cockpit for ease getting in and out, a wider beam (27-30 inches) for more stability on the water, and usually are less than 12 ft. long, making them slower than longer boats would be.

 Recreational ones are lighter, easier to get in and out of the water, and usually less expensive because they’re made of inexpensive materials and don’t typically have the options available or cargo capacity that are found on some other types of kayaks.
 They also don’t track very well because of a wider hull.
 Which means its much more difficult to hold a straight course is one of these.